Trisha Goddard (TV series)

 Trisha Goddard, formerly called Trisha, is a British tabloid talk show hosted by Trisha Goddard.
-It initially aired on ITV in the mornings from 1998 to 2004 before moving to Channel 5, where it was broadcast until 2010.
+It initially aired on ITV in a mid-morning slot from 1998 to 2004 before moving to Channel 5 in January 2005, where it was broadcast until December 2010.
 It was also shown on ITV's digital channel ITV2 with a spin-off show called Trisha: Extra and a double bill of the main Trisha show every afternoon.

-The programme was moved to Channel 5 and aired from January 2005 to December 2010.
+In February 1999, the show was caught up in a fake guests controversy after it emerged that the agent who supplied guests to its BBC rival The Vanessa Show did the same for Trisha, but the show's editor Sally-Ann Howard, denies any of her team were aware that the guests were fakes.

 Format

-The show started and ended taking over from Vanessa Feltz and the Vanessa show.
+The show started and ended taking over from Vanessa Feltz and the Vanessa show, after Feltz defected to the BBC to host a similar show.
 Initially, Trisha Goddard continued her predecessor's tradition of light-hearted debate, on subjects such as men who wore women's clothes.
 Goddard would also interview ordinary people in the news.

 However, from around 2001 the show began modelling itself on The Jerry Springer Show, which at the time had a following in the UK.
 More and more, Trisha began to focus on working-class or underclass guests and their numerous problems.
 These were usually to do with infidelity and/or paternity issues, but other subjects covered included troublesome teenagers or surprise family reunions.

 Goddard hosts the programme, which is well known for the conducting of lie detector tests and DNA tests, the results of which are then revealed on air.
 Robert Phipps, a body language expert, frequently guests on the show.

 Trisha has frequently been accused of exploiting its subjects plus copying American formats such as The Maury Povich Show.
 Verbal abuse and physical fights between guests sometimes break out on the show, the latter are never shown.
 Instead the camera cuts to the audience or Trisha herself until her security team restores order.